US Judge Orders Google To Open Android To Rival App Stores - UrduPoint

 The San Francisco jury in December took just a few hours to decide against Google, finding that the company had embarked on various illegal strategies to maintain its app store monopoly on Android phones.

-The order, which Google is appealing, follows a setback in August when a different Federal judge found that Google's world-leading search engine was also an illegal monopoly.
+The order, which Google is appealing, follows a similar setback in August when a different judge found that Google's world-leading search engine was also an illegal monopoly.

-Under the latest order, for the next three years Google will be prohibited from engaging in several practices that were deemed anticompetitive by the jury in the landmark case.
+Under the Epic Games order, for the next three years Google will be prohibited from engaging in several practices that were deemed anticompetitive by the jury in the landmark case.

 These prohibitions include revenue sharing with potential competitors and requirements that developers launch apps exclusively on the Play Store.